junxit/us-congress-bills-111/bill.md

     - **(A)** to acquire lands and interests in land for inclusion in the Apalachicola National Forest; and
     - **(B)** to cover the disposal costs incurred by the Secretary to carry out the sale of such tract.
   - **(2)** *Certain other tracts* With respect to tract A–943, tract A–944, and tract C–2210, as described in paragraphs (5), (6), and (16) of subsection (b) of section 3 of the Florida National Forest Land Management Act of 2003 and authorized for sale by subsection (a) of such section, being lands having permanent improvements and infrastructure, the Secretary may use the net proceeds derived from any sale of such tracts to acquire, construct, or maintain administrative improvements for units of the National Forest System in Florida.

+## § 5.
+Required designation in PAYGO Acts

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010 (Public Law 111–39; 124 Stat.
+8), shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.